Bifurcations and nonlinear dynamics of the follower force model for active filaments

 Indeed, there is a stable solution that connects the beating and whirling solutions (see Figure \ref{fig:quasiperiodicsolution}A) and thus there are two bifurcations.
 As this solution is stable, we track this branch by solving initial value problems.
 We observe that this stable solution appears as a mixture of the whirling and beating.
-Two distinct frequencies, one for beating and one for whirling, are associated with this solution, and, in the correct rotating frame, the filament tip traces out an ellipse with an eccentricity that increases with $f$ (see Figure \ref{fig:quasiperiodicsolution}B).
+Two distinct frequencies, one for beating and one for whirling, are associated with this solution, and, in the correct rotating frame, the filament tip traces out an ellipse with an eccentricity that increases continuously with $f$ (see Figure \ref{fig:quasiperiodicsolution}B).
 The two periods are not integer divisors, implying that this solution is quasiperiodic.
 Accordingly, we refer to this solution as QP1.

 To study QP1 in more detail, we construct Poincar\'{e} sections using a time series of the $x-$coordinate of the filament tip.
 We label successive local maxima of this signal as $M_1,M_2,...$, and then plot consecutive maxima against each other.
 We note that when the filament dynamics are planar, the plane of beating is arbitrary and hence, without loss of generality, we take the beat plane to be the $(x,z)-$plane.
 Time periodic solutions, such as whirling and beating, appear as single points on the Poincar\'{e} section, as shown in Figure \ref{fig:quasiperiodicsolution}C. Quasiperiodic solutions, on the other hand, appear as curves.
 In Figure \ref{fig:quasiperiodicsolution}C, we see that QP1 yield closed curves, consistent with its quasiperiodic behaviour and also characterising the solution as a 2-torus.
 As the forcing increases the diameter of the 2-torus trace increases due to the increasing eccentricity of the ellipse traced by the tip.